rubocode/journey/introduction/index.md

 Second, writing allows incremental improvement for more clarity and precision.

-I have made considerable effort to make the organization of content structure simple, focused and relevant to overall purpose.
+I have made considerable effort to make the organization of content structure simple, focused and relevant to the overall purpose.
 Of course, there is a personal element and a personal touch as it is derived out of my journey.

 I am sharing this on the Internet and the format is designed primarily for a phone.